OGTmoni/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive websites move with the size of the window the user is viewing it on.
+An example of a responsive site would be one that display certain pictures and aspects of the web design on a desktop and a more condensed version on tablets and mobile phones.
+Adaptive websites adjust to the width of the browser and only at certain areas of the browser.
+Does not adjust beyond the set specifications.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first design is a focused approach that starts with the design of for the main function of the site, then works toward higher resolutions.
+Also known as progressive enhancement.

+The Desktop approach means designing for the utmost specifications as per design layout and the gracefully moving down to smaller resolutions.
+Also known as graceful degradation.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+rem uses root element’s font-size instead of its parent’s font-size.

+If font-size of the root element is 16px then 1 rem = 16px for all elements.
+If font-size is not explicitly defined in root element then 1rem will be equal to the default font-size provided by the browser (usually 16px).

 4. How would you describe preprocessing to someone new to CSS?
+Pre-processors have advanced features that allows code to be reusable In CSS.
+Using a preprocessor will increase productivity, and cut down on the amount of time it takes to code a project.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+I like the mixins and imports.
+Stillneed to cement my understanding of parametric mixins

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.